Math, Date/Time & utils (hApi unit)

 Calculate_Zodiac_Sign_Index

-function determines the zodiac sign index based on a given date.
+Determines the zodiac sign index based on a given date.

 The result is an integer from `0` to `11`, representing zodiac signs from Capricorn to Sagittarius.